AdobeDocs/experience-manager-learn.en/help/forms/handling-form-submissions/paid-time-off-request-workflow.md

 ---
 # Simple Paid Time Off Request Workflow

-In this article, we will look at a simple workflow used for requesting Paid Time Off.
+In this article, we look at a simple workflow used for requesting Paid Time Off.
 The business requirements are as follows:

 * User A requests time off by filling in an adaptive form.
-* The form is routed to AEM admin user(In real life it will be routed to the submitter's manager)
+* The form is routed to AEM admin user (In real life it is routed to the submitter's manager)
 * Admin opens the form.
 Admin should not be able to edit any information filled by the submitter.
 * Approver section should be visible to the approver(In this case it is the AEM admin user).